Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 • Cost: Custom pricing based on a dedicated contract.

-• Best For: Large companies requiring features like HIPAA compliance, dedicated infrastructure, and enterprise-level support.
-If your application handles sensitive health information, this is the only option.
+• Best For: Large companies requiring features like HIPAA compliance, dedicated infrastructure, BYO cloud support, and enterprise-level support with 24/7 availability and uptime SLAs.
+If your application handles sensitive health information, this is the path forward.

 The True Cost of Supabase: Understanding Usage-Based Pricing